 All that said, the firm is bound by fiduciary duty, which means that it’s bound by law to always act in the best interest of its clients.
 So while you should be aware of the financial incentives the firm has, you can be assured that its actions can’t be in your detriment.

-Denver Wealth Management does not have any disclosures.
+As of the firm's latest SEC filing, Denver Wealth Management does not have any disclosures.

 Opening an Account With Denver Wealth Management